jasonmar310/Impact_of_Education_on_Salaries/README.md

 Question 1:
 What is the difference in salaries between different groups of employees based on their education levels?

+Question 2:What is the difference in salaries between different groups of employees based on their education levels, years of experience, and age variable.

+---

 ### Hypothesis

 H0: There is no significant difference in salaries between different education groups